dasteihn/minifftw/README.md

 Minimalistic means, that this wrapper will not wrapp every functionality the FFTW offers.
 Probably just the 1D transforms.

-This wrapper is tied to numpy an only accepts numpy arrays as payload.
+This wrapper is tied to numpy and only accepts numpy arrays as payload.

 ## Project Status